 - Heat butter in a large, heavy-bottomed skillet (preferably cast iron) over medium-high heat then add mushrooms.
 Saute until the mushrooms release their liquid, the liquid cooks off, and the mushrooms are golden brown, 5-7 minutes.
 Season with homemade seasoned salt and pepper then add garlic and continue to saute until garlic is very fragrant, 1-2 minutes.

-- Scrape mushrooms into baking dish with prepared soup then add green beans and a bit more seasoned salt.
+- Scrape mushrooms into the baking dish with the prepared soup then add green beans and a bit more seasoned salt.
 Mix with a spatula to combine then bake for 30 minutes or until bubbly.

 - Top bubbling casserole with fried shallots then bake for an additional 5 minutes.
 Let casserole cool for 10 minutes then scoop onto plates and serve.